Suzano S.A. (SUZ) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a -2.15% loss in the last 1 month and extending the period to 3 months gives it a -3.61%, and is -8.09% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.53% over the week and 2.06% over the month.
+The stock witnessed a -0.98% gain in the last 1 month and extending the period to 3 months gives it a -9.14%, and is -0.44% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.06% over the week and 2.16% over the month.

 Suzano S.A.
 (SUZ) Top Institutional Holders